carascap/blacktape/README.md

 # blacktape
-Main Python package for CARASCAP utilities
+Python library and supporting utilities to automate redaction of text files